commonknowledge/wordpress-starter-template/README.md

 Copy the .env.example file to .env:
 `cp .env.example .env`

-   Modify the .env file as per the Bedrock documentation.
+   Modify the .env file as per the <a href="https://roots.io/bedrock/docs/environment-variables/">Bedrock documentation</a>.
 Update the database and other environment details
    You can find database credentials in the Kinsta dashboard under Database Access.
    Set the WP_HOME to http://localhost.